pulp-platform/axi/README.md

 - **Full AXI Standard Compliance**.
 - **Compatibility** with a wide range of (recent versions of) EDA tools and implementation in standardized synthesizable SystemVerilog.

+The design and microarchitecture of the modules in this repository is described in [this paper](https://arxiv.org/abs/2009.05334).
+If you use our work in your research, please cite it.

 ## List of Modules